dmarkrollins/kwote/README.md

 If you're an author and you collect quotations, sayings, conversation snippets etc. to support your writing habit, then Kwote might come in handy.

-It's mobile friendly so you can take Kwote with you wherever you go to make user you can file new items away for safe keeping right when you encounter them.
+It's mobile friendly so take Kwote with you wherever you go to capture new items at the moment you encounter them.

 ## Core Features